webfactory/WebfactoryPolyglotBundle/readme.md

 Use Doctrine zo update your database schema, e.g. via the [DoctrineMigrationsBundle](https://github.com/Doctrine/DoctrineMigrationsBundle).

-**That's it.**
+### That's it!

-Your entities will now automatically be loaded in the language corresponding to the current request's locale.
+Your entities will now be automatically loaded in the language corresponding to the current request's locale.
 If there is no translation for the current locale, the primary locale is used as a fallback.

-You can retrieve a specific translation like this:
+If you have a getText() method without the (string) cast from above, you can retrieve specific translations like this:

     $document->getText()->translate('de_DE')